One of the questions we get the most often goes something like this:

 “I just moved into a house with a piano left behind by the previous owner.
 Is it worth anything?”, often followed by, “Do you have any interest in buying it?”

 Sure, once in a great while, a person will “luck out” and move into a house in which the previous owner conveyed a relatively valuable piano by a known and respected piano maker that is still in playable and tunable condition.
 That happens about as often as finding an envelope full of cash lying on the sidewalk.
-A more typical scenario is moving into a house in which the previous owner left behind a 100-plus-year old piano, which is usually a big saloon-style upright like the kind you see in Hollywood Westerns that most people say “weighs a ton” (they don’t, but they feel like it when you try to move them).
+A more typical scenario is moving into a house in which the previous owner left behind a 100-plus-year old piano, which is usually a big saloon-style upright like the kind you see in Hollywood Westerns that most people say “weighs a ton” (they don’t, but they feel like it when trying to move them).
 More often than not, the piano has changed hands numerous times, hasn’t been tuned or serviced in years, if not decades, and is teeming with mechanical problems that would cost hundreds, if not thousands of dollars to fix properly.
 Often the optimistic new owner believes, “It’s in perfect condition.
 It just needs to be tuned.”

 Before we go into a long story about why the orphaned piano in question is probably NOT a valuable antique musical instrument generously left behind by the previous owner, the biggest clue is this:

 The previous owner abandoned it!